Warnings downgraded as bushfires rage across Queensland

-Emergency warnings in Queensland have been downgraded to watch and act levels as bushfires burn on the Western Downs, north-west of Brisbane.
+Forecaster Weatherzone also warned the cool change was likely to be humid.

+“The humidity will make Brisbane feel as hot as about 35 degrees on Monday and about 31 degrees on Tuesday, despite maximum temperatures being three-to-four degrees lower than that,” it said.

-There are 50 bushfires burning across the state but authorities are most concerned about two blazes, with emergency warnings in place for fires at Myall Park near Miles and Montrose at Tara.
+There were 50 bushfires burning across Queensland late on Monday but authorities remain most concerned about two blazes, with emergency warnings in place for fires at Myall Park near Miles and Montrose at Tara on the western downs.

-More than 40 residents from homes at Tara remain in evacuation centres on Monday.
+More than 40 residents from homes at Tara, north-west of Brisbane, remain in evacuation centres on Monday.

 Firefighters believe structures may have been lost but have been unable to access either area.

-No fatalities or significant injuries have been reported, but firefighters said a number of people had been treated for smoke inhalation or heat exhaustion.
+No fatalities or significant injuries have been reported, but firefighters said some people had been treated for smoke inhalation or heat exhaustion.

-While conditions eased slightly overnight as humidity increased, firefighters are braced for another challenging day on Monday.

-“Unfortunately, we are expecting another warm day, not as warm and not as challenging as yesterday, but still a very difficult day so the conditions will probably worsen through the day as the heat of the day comes on,” Queensland Fire and Emergency Services state operations coordinator James Haig told the ABC.

-“We’re really focused on containing the fires, that’s stopping them spreading further and then bringing them under full control.”
+“We’re really focused on containing the fires, that’s stopping them spreading further and then bringing them under full control,” he said.

 The Myall Creek fire has burnt through about 2300 hectares and continues to pose a threat, travelling between Myall Park Road and the Leichhardt Highway towards Warramoo Road and Old Forrest Road.